|

 pen inside the barn where they each receive individual attention and

-are permanently ID'd.
+are permanently ID'ed.
 Each kid and dam is inspected and any notes are

 recorded on the dams individual pen card that hangs on the front of